 Objective Number 1 – GET THE JOB!

-Objective Number 2 – Gather information to decide if the opportunity is right for you
+Objective Number 2 – Decide if you want it! – Gather enough information about the opportunity to decide if it is for you.

 Prioritising them in the right order will hopefully leave you in a position of control.
 If you lose this control, then ultimately you could lose it as an option.
 It is much better to be in control and have more than one offer of employment on the table.
 Once a firm has made the decision that you will add value to their business and they want to employ you, we now have more leverage to go back and ask further questions to assist you in determining, is this role right for me!